Magicianred/Angularization/README.md

 ```
 <br>

-Ignore the "`$ echo hello world`", etc. if your not using Git Bash (bash) as I'm using for your terminal shell.
+Ignore the "`$ echo hello world`", etc. if your not using Bash as I'm using for your terminal shell.

 If you don't see any of that in your workspace, then simply go to `Terminal` and select `New Terminal` from the top menu: